xlcollaborative/xlf-agreement/agreement.md

 ### Rights

-Cross licenses under these terms do not give contributors themselves any special permission for the project, only permission to [relicense](#relicense) the project.
+Cross licenses under these terms do not give contributors themselves any special permission for the project, only permission to [relicense](#relicense).

 ### Relicensing